basho/basho_docs/source/languages/en/riak/ops/tuning/erlang.md

 default, which disables scheduler wakeup.

 Erlang distributions like R15Bx have a tendency to put schedulers to sleep too often.
-If you are using a later distribution, you most likely won't need to enable scheduler wakeup.
+If you are using a more recent distribution, you most likely won't need to enable scheduler wakeup.

 ### Scheduler Compaction and Balancing